Moskowitza/frontEndExample/readme.md

 ## SVG images

 I created the svg images myself in Adobe Illustrator.
 If you want to use them, go ahead.
+A word, These images may be best served as png on your site to increase performance.
+I am leaving the embedded SVG